cloudblog004/fantasticfoodies/content/en/posts/1571-how-to-make-quick-healthy-stamina-soup.md

 1. Make ready 2 Tbs Ginger (minced)
 1. Get 3 Cubes Chicken bouillon
 1. Take 4 Cups Water
-1. Make ready to taste Salt &amp; Pepper
+1. Make ready to taste Salt & Pepper

 The code name for this soup is.
 Your most important resource in combat (besides your life) is your stamina.
 The yellow bar at the bottom of your screen displays your stamina.
 Soup is a versatile, budget-friendly dish that you can make during tough times.